 Do you have that one person who seems to always know what you're thinking?
 Put them and your friends to the test with Codenames!

 "It's an amazing game, and like Boggle, all it really takes is one person having a camera they can point at the cards," Arneson said.

-This quick game takes only five to 15 minutes to complete, and you can even play with up to 30 players!
-Rodney Smith, host of the YouTube channel "Watch It Played," told TODAY it's one of his favorites.
+This quick game takes only five to 15 minutes to complete and you can play with up to 30 people.
+Rodney Smith, the host of the YouTube channel "Watch It Played," told TODAY it's one of his favorites.